 Instructions: Each application must be submitted in the format outlined below to be considered complete.
-A complete application will include all required components (the numbered items below) and signatures.
+A complete application will include all required components (the numbered items below) and signatures when mentioned.
 Please use the checkboxes in front of the numbers as a checklist when assembling your completed application.
-It is advised to attach a copy of the completed checklist with the application. □ 1.
-Uniform Application for State Grant Assistance (Attachment 1): Include the name, address, and telephone and fax numbers of the entity; email, name, and telephone number of the contact person; Federal Employer Identification number; DUNS number; SAM CAGE Code; and all other listed information.
-The Application page must be signed by the official authorized to submit proposals. □ 2.
-Proposal Abstract (Attachment 2): Briefly describe the overall objectives and activities of the project.
-Not to exceed one page, including region(s) of application. $\square$ 3.
-Program Narrative: Follow the specifications found under Program Narrative Requirements beginning on page 14.
-The Program Narrative must address each narrative requirement and be provided in the order in which it is presented.
-The narrative will be limited to 30 pages with a minimum font size equivalent to Arial 11 and 1-inch margins.
-It should be single-spaced and have a header that includes the name of the entity and page number.
-Information beyond the 30-page limit will not be included in the review process. □ 4.
+It is advised to attach a copy of the completed checklist with the application.

+- □ 1.
+Uniform Application for State Grant Assistance (Attachment 1): Include the name, address, telephone, and fax numbers of the entity; email, name, and telephone number of the contact person; Federal Employer Identification number; Unique Entity Identifier (UEI number; SAM CAGE Code; and all other listed information.
+The Application page must be signed by the official authorized to submit proposals.
+First time applicants without a Region-County-District-Type (RCDT) code must call or email the agency contact to obtain an RCDT code before submitting an application. - ☐ 2.
+Region Selection (Attachment 2) Indicate the STAR NET region(s) to be served.
+Refer to Appendix A in the NOFO/RFP for the STAR NET Regional map.
+More than one region may be applied for. - □ 3.
+Program Narrative (maximum 30 pages): Follow the specifications found under Program Narrative Requirements beginning on page 14. - □ 4.
 Federal Budget Summary (Attachment 3): The budget MUST be submitted on this form.
 No other budget form will be accepted.
 District budgets MUST be signed by the district superintendent.
-Other applicants must have an authorized official sign the form.
-Salaries and fringe benefits shall be requested in equal intervals. □ 5.
+Other applicants should have an authorized official sign the form - □ 5.
 Budget Summary Breakdown (Attachment 4): The Budget Summary Breakdown MUST include descriptions of the anticipated expenditures, correlated to the line items set forth on the Federal Budget Summary.
-The Budget Summary Breakdown must also include subcontract information, if applicable.
+The Budget Summary Breakdown should also include subcontract information, if applicable.